meshcloud/meshcloud-docs/docs/administration.landing-zones.md

 This ensures enterprises can seamlessly integrate existing operational capabilities and leverage the most powerful and best-integrated tooling available for each platform.
 In most instances, this tooling follows an infrastructure-as-code paradigm that fits naturally with meshcloud's multi-cloud orchestration approach.

-Please consult the [operator documentation](./meshstack.index.md) of the respective cloud platforms for more details.
+Please consult the [Administrator documentation](./meshstack.index.md) of the respective cloud platforms for more details.

 ## Disabling Landing Zones